kevinguo344/kevinguo344.github.io/src/markdown/cera.md

-### Polybrick
+### CERA (Ceramic Extruding Robot Arm)
-###### February 2019 - Present
+###### January 2019 - Present

-For Spring 2019, I am taking [Prof. Jenny Sabin\'s](http://www.jennysabin.com/) research seminar in Matter Design Computation.
+For Spring 2019, I took [Prof. Jenny Sabin\'s](http://www.jennysabin.com/) research seminar in Matter Design Computation.
 As part of the seminar, I will be working on the next version of Polybrick, a project in Prof. Sabin\'s lab.

 ### Background